 - Engineering Low-cost Methods to Assess Water Safety in South Africa, a series of posts on the Duke Global Health Institute Diaries from the Field Blog by biomedical engineering major Brittany Davis

 Any type of media (text, video, infographic, animation, etc.) focused on explaining scientific research to a general audience:

 - Personal blog entries, video uploads, or other publicly accessible creations

 - Written stories must be at least 500 words long; stories in combined or other formats are also eligible

 - Must be produced by a current undergraduate or graduate Duke student

-The award committee, comprising Duke research communications leaders, will evaluate each entry based on 1) its clarity in explaining the science/research and 2) its ability to engage a lay audience in the subject matter.
+The award committee, comprising Duke research communications leaders, will evaluate each entry based on:

 For questions about the award, please contact Minnie Glymph, communications director for the Pratt School of Engineering.